 PERSONALS Mrs. Gertie Pee returned Monday from a visit with her daughters, Mrs. William F. Hunt of Lubbock and Mrs. C. W. Guthrie of Big Spring.
 Mr. and Mrs. W. M. Elliott visited Sunday afternoon with his brother, Mr. and Mrs. G. W. Elliott, in Abilene.
-C. M. Bell of Fort Hancock, who was a recent visitor with his mother.
-Mrs. M. F. Bell, has returned home.
+C. M. Bell of Fort Hancock, who was a recent visitor with his mother, Mrs. M. F. Bell, has returned home.
 Mrs. Doss Sheppard of Dallas accompanied her son-in-law and daughter, Mr. and Mrs. Alvin Reagan, as far as Merkel and visited with her sister-in-law, Mrs. Elma Mc-Farland, and other relatives.
 The Reagans, who went on to Lamesa to visit his folks, stopped by Tuesday and Mrs. Sheppard joined them on heir return home.
-Week-end visitors with their par ents, Mr. and Mrs. Booth Warren and Mr. and Mrs. D. Grimes, were Mr. and Mrs. Jerry Warren from Artist Cook has accepted employ ment at Goodfellow Field, San Angelo, and Mrs. Cook and Betty Joyce will join him there later.
-While her husband, Captain Lewis Adams, of El Paso, is on special duty for three months in California, Mrs Adams and daughter, Diane, will visit with her parents, Mr. and Mrs. V. D. Jones, in Bagwell.
+Week-end visitors with their parents, Mr. and Mrs. Booth Warren and Mr. and Mrs. D. Grimes, were Mr. and Mrs. Jerry Warren from Dallas Artist Cook has accepted employnent at Goodfellow Field, San Angelo, and Mrs. Cook and Betty Joyce will join him there later While her husband, Captain Lewis Adams, of El Paso, is on special duty for three months in California, Mrs. Adams and daughter, Diane, will visit with her parents, Mr. and Mrs. V. D. Jones, in Bagwell.
 Her father went out to El Paso to drive back with her and they stopped over the week-end for a visit in the Twyman and John Collins homes.
-After an extended visit with her grandmother, Mrs. Myrtle Boden Mrs. Ocie Day and little daughter.
-Ann, returned Saturday morning by American Busline to their home in Chandler, Okla.
-Mr. and Mrs. W. E. Shouse, formerly of Trent, where they have liv ed many years, have bought a home here at Third and Marion streets and moved over Wednesday.
-Mr. and Mrs. Roy H. Mathews, of Midland, who visited severa! days this week with their parents, Mr. and Mrs. R. H. Mathews and Mr and Mrs. Watt Blair, were accompanied on their return home Thursday night by Mr. Mathews mother, Mrs. R. H. Mathews, whom he will take to El Paso, to be with her granddaughter Patricia Addy, in Beaumont General hospital.
-Her mother, Mrs. Noel Addy, is with her there Jones County Resident Buried Here Saturday Funeral services for Carl H. Wade , long-time resident of Jones coun-, were held at 2 p. m.
-Saturday rom the First Baptist church of Anon, with Rev. Dick Allen, of Ropes 10.00 lle, officiating.
-Burial was in Rose Hill cemeter Anson in charge.
-Mr. Wade died Thursday in a rownfield hospital.
+After an extended visit with her grandmother, Mrs. Myrtle Boden Mrs. Ocie Day and little daughter Ann, returned Saturday morning by American Busline to their home i Chandler, Okla.
+Mr. and Mrs. W. E. Shouse, formerly of Trent, where they have liv ed many years, have bought a home here at Third and Marion streets and goved over Wednesday.
+Mr. and Mrs. Roy H. Mathews, of Midland, who visited several days this week with their parents, Mr. and Mrs. R. H. Mathews and Mr and Mrs. Watt Blair, were accompanied on their return home Thursday night by Mr. Mathews mother, Mrs. R. H. Mathews, whom he will take to El Paso, to be with her granddaughter Patricia Addy, in Beaumont General hospital.
+Her mother, Mrs. Noel Addy, is with her there.
+Jones County Resident Buried Here Saturday Funeral services for Carl H. Wade 0, long-time resident of Jones couny, were held at 2 p. m.
+Saturday rom the First Baptist church of Anon, with Rev. Dick Allen, of Ropesille, officiating.
+5.00 10.90 Burial was in Rose Hill cemetery ere, with Lawrence Funeral home f Anson in charge.
+Mr. Wade died Thursday in : rownfield hospital.
 He was born an.
-31, 1908, in Jones county, where had lived until moving to Ropes lle last August.
-Survivors include four children, Cathryn, Robert, Patsy and Junior, ill of Ropesville; seven brothers, loyd, Bonnie and W. T., of Stamord; Obie and Jim of Merkel; J. W. f Lubbock, and L. C. of Ropesville; hree sisters, Mae Wade, Stamford; Mrs. D. G. Johnson, Stamford, and Mrs. G. W. Maxwell, Lubbock.
+31, 1908, in Jones county, where e had lived until moving to Ropesville last August.
+Survivors include four children, Kathryn, Robert, Patsy and Junior, all of Ropesville; seven brothers, Lloyd, Bonnie and W. T., of Stamford; Obie and Jim of Merkel; J. W. of Lubbock, and L. C. of Ropesville; hree sisters, Mae Wade, Stamford; Mrs. D. G. Johnson, Stamford, and Mrs. G. W. Maxwell, Lubbock.
 Insurance All Kinds REAL ESTATE AND RENTAL EXCHANGE CYRUS PEE PHONE 171